aristanetworks/anta/docs/advanced_usages/custom-tests.md

 3. If there is any [AntaTemplate](../api/models.md#anta.models.AntaTemplate) instance in the `commands` class attribute, [render()](../api/models.md#anta.models.AntaTest.render) will be called for every occurrence.
 At this moment, the `instance_commands` attribute has been initialized.
 If any rendering error occurs, the test execution will be stopped.

 4. The `AntaTest.anta_test` decorator will collect the commands from the device and update the `instance_commands` attribute with the outputs.
-If any collection error occurs, the text execution will be stopped.
+If any collection error occurs, the test execution will be stopped.

 5. The [test()](../api/models.md#anta.models.AntaTest.test) method is executed.